gorsheninmv/rc/README.md

 To install run *install.sh*.
 Read it wisely before installing.

 ## sway
 To install run *install.sh*.
 Read it wisely before installing.

-It contains *waybar* config inside.
+### waybar
+Contains configuration for Waybar.

+### scripts
+Contains scripts which are used inside of sway configuration.

-## control
+### control
-To install run *install.sh*.
-Read it wisely before installing.
-These sripts are used for system control in swaywm.
+Conteins scripts which are used to control the system.